Machala

 Machala (/es/) is a city in south-west Ecuador.
 It is the capital of the El Oro Province, and is located near the Gulf of Guayaquil on fertile lowlands.
-Machala has a population of 288,072 (2022 census); it is the sixth-biggest city in the country, and the second-most important port.
+Machala has a population of 288,072 according to the 2022 census; it is the sixth-biggest city in the country, and the second-most important port city after Guayaquil.
 It has been referred to as the Banana Capital of the World.

 Economy

-Machala is a commercial center for the surrounding agriculture industries.
-There is a large trade in bananas, coffee and cocoa.
-The banana industry is especially oriented for exportation, and plays a huge role in the city's economy.
+Machala is a commercial center for the surrounding agricultural region.
+It is a major trading hub for bananas, coffee, and cocoa.
+The banana industry is especially oriented toward exports, and plays a huge role in the city's economy.
 Bananas are shipped out from nearby Puerto Bolívar mainly to North America.
-Machala's geographical position near Guayaquil also makes it an important transportation center.
+183 km Machala's geographical position near Guayaquil also makes it an important transportation hub.
 Many travelers heading south to Peru or north to Guayaquil funnel through the city.
-It is not known as a tourist destination among Ecuadorians or international tourists, though its proximity to the Pacific Ocean positions it close to beaches.
-Machala has a growing economy that was marked in 2007 by the inauguration of its first mall, with a movie theater, on the outskirts of the city.
+It is not known as a tourist destination among Ecuadorians or international visitors, but its proximity to the Pacific Ocean makes it a short distance from the beach.
+The economy of Machala has seen growth as can be seen by the inauguration of its first mall in 2007.
+The mall has a movie theater in it, on the outskirts of the city.